 As part of its effort to save you money from flood damage and reduce your flood insurance premiums, the Borough of Selinsgrove is implementing a variety of flood protection activities, including periodic cleaning of the ditches and channels, regulating new construction in the floodplain, and preserving flood prone areas as open space.
 There are also some things that you can do.
+By clicking on the appropriate links below, you can find information pertaining to flood awareness.

 [return to top]